IhsK47/A-level-CS-Project/README.md

 # Barries Gambit

 This is a programming project done by myself for the OCR Computer Science A Level.
-The game is unfinished however further iterations were planned out.
+The game is unfinished however further iterations were planned out but halted due to time restrictions.
 To see what went on behind the scenes on the project and a full understanding of each stage through the SDLC, feel free to read the write up below.

 drive link: https://drive.google.com/drive/folders/1KxC8Uh9HUSRNuWru08OzDy2AGgYEqG-v